Deck Patterns, Layouts & Design Ideas

 It is usually best to start with the longest board length from a corner and work off of both sides.
 It is important to square the decking in order to maintain a consistent angle across the surface.
 You can allow the ends of the boards to hang over the frame until the end so you can use a single pass with a circular saw to achieve a consistent edge.
-Diagonal decking adds a distinct character to your deck and can be directed to emphasize a view or affect how people move through the space.
-For decks that are over 20’ wide you should consider applying your decking diagonally to minimize butt joints.
+Diagonal decking adds a distinct character to your deck and can emphasize a view or affect how people move through the space.
+For decks that are over 20’ wide, you should consider applying your decking diagonally to minimize butt joints.

 There are many interesting and creative ways to apply decking.
 A zipper pattern involves the intersection of two opposing diagonal decking patterns that combine in the center of the deck in a staggered orientation to present the appearance of a zipper.
-A hearing bone is a similar pattern that meets without the alternating zipper effect.
+A herringbone pattern is a similar pattern that meets without the alternating zipper effect.
 An octagon can be decked as an offset pattern that follows the shape of the frame.
 We have even seen parquet deck floors installed by using squares that alternate decking direction.

 Any of these patterns will require you to add blocking to the frame below the pattern to provide support and a solid surface to fasten to.
 When using composite decking, you may consider using contrasting colors to add an effect.
 Try to avoid working with small pieces of decking as a part of your design.
 Butt joints and miter cuts can separate over time and small pieces can loosen and fall out.

 Applying your decking horizontally is usually the easiest method for finishing a deck’s surface.
 Before you get started, you will need to install sway bracing to protect the deck from racking.
 You can then proceed to lay your deck boards parallel to the house over the joists.
 Deck boards should be fastened at every joist by two nails, two screws, or some kind of hidden fastener system.
 Make sure your fasteners are the correct size and compatible with the decking material you're using.